 Even after the young prince’s death, William continued to service Henry II.
 He fought alongside him in France, and served him loyally until Henry’s death in 1189.

 While his king, Richard I, was off on crusade and then held hostage in Germany, William defended his throne.
-He helped drive William Longchamp into exile and prevented Richard’s younger brother John (later King John I) from taking the crown.
+He helped drive William Longchamp into exile and prevented Richard’s younger brother Prince John from taking the crown.

 After the death of Richard I, he then helped John to succeed his brother peacefully.

 During his fight against the barons, William helped to counsel King John.
-He was an effective leader.
-So much so that John appointed him regent at the time of his death.
+He was an effective leader, and well respected.
+Before his death, John appointed Marshal protector of his nine-year-old son, the future Henry III, as well as regent of the kingdom during Henry’s minority.

-There’s a very good chance you’ve heard of King Arthur, the legendary King of Camelot.
-His standing as perhaps the most famous knight in the world owes much to folklore of course, but Arthur is believed to be an actual historic figure who probably lived in the 5th of 6th century.
+There’s a very good chance you’ve heard of King Arthur, the legendary King of Camelot, and his Knights of the Round Table.
+His standing as perhaps the most famous knight in the world owes much to folklore of course, but Arthur is believed to be an actual historic figure who probably lived in the 5th of 6th century and led a resistance movement against invaders from Northern Europe.

 Sadly, many of the details familiar from the myths and legends surrounding his story, much of which derives from Geoffrey of Monmouth’s imaginative History of the Kings of Britain in the 12th century, aren’t supported by evidence.